wikimedia/pywikibot/tests/README.rst

     PYWIKIBOT_TEST_NO_RC=1

 **PYWIKIBOT_TEST_OAUTH**
-  This environment variable holds the Oauth token.
+  This environment variable holds the OAuth token.
 It is set by ``oauth_tests-ci.yml`` CI config file and is solely used by :source:`tests/oauth_tests`.
 You can use it for your private tests.
 The environment variable must contain consumer key and secret and access key and secret delimited by ``:`` as::

-    PYWIKIBOT_TEST_OAUTH=consumer_key:consumer_secret:access_key:access:secret
+    PYWIKIBOT_TEST_OAUTH=consumer_key:consumer_secret:access_key:access_secret

 **PYWIKIBOT_TEST_QUIET**
-  This environment variable can be set for quit mode.
+  This environment variable can be set for quiet mode.
 It prevents output by test package, i.e. 'max_retries reduced from x to y'.
-It is used be the :func:`tests.utils.execute` test runner.
+It is used by the :func:`tests.utils.execute` test runner.
 To enable it for other tests use::

         PYWIKIBOT_TEST_QUIET=1